Search

 Instructions

-• Unwrap the bulgur and fluff with a fork.
-Add the olive oil, lemon juice, salt, and parsley.
+• Remove plastic wrap, fluff with a fork, and stir in olive oil, lemon juice, salt, and parsley.

 Notes